Journal of Applied Econometrics

 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley Online Library journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.

 Submission of a manuscript will be held to imply that it contains original unpublished work and is not under review elsewhere at the same time.
-Submitted material will not be returned to the author unless specifically requested when the manuscript is originally submitted.

 The title page must list the full title, and names and affiliations of all authors.
 Give the full address, including email, telephone and fax, of the corresponding author.